-Additionally during 2015 and 2016 field seasons FWP and the Bureau of Reclamation (BOR) conducted a telemetry study using radio tagged native species (Pallid Sturgeon, Shovelnose Sturgeon, Blue Sucker, Sauger, and Paddlefish) to evaluate passage at Intake Diversion Dam under current conditions.
+Additionally, since the 2015 season FWP and the Bureau of Reclamation (BOR) have conducted a telemetry study using radio tagged native species (Pallid Sturgeon, Shovelnose Sturgeon, Blue Sucker, Sauger, and Paddlefish) to evaluate passage at Intake Diversion Dam under current conditions.
 Only a description of the movements of telemetered Paddlefish will be summarized in this report.
 Paddlefish were surgically equipped with Lotek MCFT2-3L radio transmitters adapting methods described by Ross and Kleiner (1982).
 Incisions were made on fishes left just offset from the abdominal midline, and closed with wax coated braided silk sutures (Photo 1).
 Relocations of telemetered fish were made weekly by boat and continuously with a network of ground receivers.
-In 2016, three gravid female Paddlefish from the study population (already fitted abdominally with Lotek MCFT2-3L) were fitted with Lotek NTQ-2 Nanotags.
-These 5x3x10mm radios weighed 0.31 grams with an estimated battery life of 52 days (Photo 2).
-These Nanotags were inserted in the oviduct of gravid female Paddlefish with methods adapted from Pierce et al. then followed daily (except weekends) to document specific spawning locations (2007).